 This is the latest Realme flagship device packed with Snapdragon 765G with 5G support.
 It has a 6.57-inch FHD+ display and was released with Android 10 Realme UI out-of-the-box.
 No doubt it will get the Android 11 R upgrade at the earliest but there’s no fixed date available as of now.

-The Realme 6i was released in March 2020 with MediaTek Helio G80 processor on-board.
+The Realme 6i was released in March 2020 with the MediaTek Helio G80 processor on board.
 The device is equipped with 3/4GB of RAM and 64/128GB making it a budget smartphone on Android 10.
 It will be getting its Android 11 R early next year as we aren’t aware of the timeline yet.

 Realme 6 Pro